simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-passwords_-from-creation-to-management/index.en.md

 Creating a strong password is crucial for protecting your online accounts from unauthorized access. **Strong passwords** are typically long, complex, and unique to each account.
 Here are some key considerations when choosing a strong password:

-* **Length**: Longer passwords are generally more secure as they are harder to guess or crack.
+* **Length**: Longer passwords are generally more secure as they're harder to guess or crack.
 Aim for a minimum of 12 characters.
 * **Complexity**: Include a combination of uppercase and lowercase letters, numbers, and special characters to increase the complexity of your password.
 * **Uniqueness**: Avoid using the same password for multiple accounts.
 If one account is compromised, it could potentially lead to unauthorized access to other accounts.